 - Comes with an interactive preview to make it easier to determine the character encoding of the import file – helpful if you don't know which encoding was used or if you have no idea what a character encoding is.

 Importer for Contacts never does overwrite or even delete existing contacts.
-Instead, old duplicates will be added to a group in Contacts, making it easy for you to remove them manually if the import worked right.
+Instead, old duplicates will be added to a group in Contacts, making it easy to remove them manually if the import worked right.

-The trial version can be unlocked by purchasing a usual perpetual licence.
-For Mac App Store users, the app offers In-App-Purchases to unlock all features (one-time fees—NO auto-renewable subscriptions).
-Unless unlocked with a license or an In-App Purchase, Importer for Contacts allows the import of 10 records per file to give you a chance to check if the app does fit your needs.
+The trial version can be unlocked by purchasing a perpetual licence.
+For Mac App Store users, the app offers In-App-Purchases to unlock all features.
+Unless unlocked with a license or an In-App Purchase, Importer for Contacts allows the import of 10 records to give you a chance to check if the app does fit your needs.